 - Where is the proof?
 Researching and interviewing

-- Meeting with community leaders related to a topic of interest
+- Meeting with global and community leaders related to a topic of interest

 - What is my solution and how will I help solve it?